JoaKing08/Town-Of-Us-Mira-JK/README.md

 Alignment: <b>Crewmate Investigative</b>

 The Inspector is a role that can Inspect players to learn what roles they may be.\
-If the `Use Doomsayer Results` option is turned on, the results will be identical to the Doomsayer Observe.\
+If the `Use Doomsayer Results` option is turned on, the results will be identical to the Doomsayer's Observe.\
 Otherwise the result will be composed of random roles in amounts configured by options, one of which is that of the Inspected player.

 Game Options: